DM865/dm865.github.io/_posts/2019-01-23-exercises.md

       solution than the Double Tree Algorithm.
-      More specifically, give a graph and concrete runs of the two algorithms on the graph such that Christofide's Algorithm produces a cycle of smaller total weight that the Double Tree Algorithm.
+      More specifically, give a graph and concrete runs of the two algorithms on the graph such that Christofide's Algorithm produces a cycle of smaller total weight than the Double Tree Algorithm.

    b) Do a) again, but such that the Double Tree Algorithm gives the